readthedocs/readthedocs.org/docs/user/build-customization.rst

 Unshallow clone
 ~~~~~~~~~~~~~~~

-Read the Docs does not perform a full clone on ``checkout`` step to reduce network data and speed up the build process.
+Read the Docs does not perform a full clone on ``checkout`` job to reduce network data and speed up the build process.
 Because of this, extensions that depend on the full Git history will fail.
 To avoid this, it's possible to unshallow the clone done by Read the Docs: